viiiv-C | viiivFitness.com

 If already suffering from these types of injuries, laying off traditional strength training and adopting isometrics can provide relief and healing time while strengthening the other soft tissues to prevent further injuries.

-Journal of Strength and Conditioning Research found that isometric exercise resulted in a
+One study published in the Journal of Strength and Conditioning Research found that isometric exercise resulted in a significant increase in blood flow to the biceps brachii muscle compared to rest.

 This increase in blood flow may be due to the increased demand for oxygen and nutrients by the muscles during exercise.